frankchen76/SPFx-DI/di-demo/README.md

 ### di-demo
 * Go to di-demo folder
-* Run `npm link @ezcode/spfx-di` to link the spfx-di component.
+* Run `npm link ezcode-spfx-di` to link the spfx-di component.
 * You should be able to run `gulp serve` to start the web part.
-* Run `npm unlink @ezcode/spfx-di` to unlink the spfx-di component after you finish
+* Run `npm unlink ezcode-spfx-di` to unlink the spfx-di component after you finish